Co-GAIL: Learning Diverse Strategies for Human-Robot Collaboration: Conclusions and Future Work

 We present Co-GAIL, a method for training robot assistants that can handle diverse human behaviors.
 Our method represents a novel approach for taking advantage of simulated environments in HRI research.
 This is achieved by leveraging data of human-human collaboration demonstrations as guidance to concurrently generate simulated interactive behaviors and train a human-robot collaborative policy.
 We test Co-GAIL in a 2D game and two high-dimensional manipulation tasks, with both procedural evaluation and online human-in-the-loop evaluation.
 While Co-GAIL outperforms other state-of-the-art methods in challenging HRC tasks, a few challenges remain open for future works.
 In our current implementation, the roles of leaders and followers must be assigned to the human agent and the robot agent in advance.
 Enabling the agents to flexibly switch roles online would further improve the collaboration experience.
 Another future direction is to apply the learned policy to the real robot.
 A possible approach is to align the observation space of the simulated environment and the real world through state estimation and employ domain randomization~\cite{peng2018sim} to allow the agent to be robust against domain shift in sim-to-real transfer.

-\acknowledgments{Chen Wang thanks Lihua Wang and Zhongqing Zhen for helping with the development of the data collection system.
-We thank the Stanford Institute for Human-Centered Artificial Intelligence and the HAI-AWS Cloud Credits for Research program for its support with compute resources.}
+\acknowledgments{We thank the Stanford Institute for Human-Centered Artificial Intelligence and the HAI-AWS Cloud Credits for Research program for its support with compute resources.
+Chen Wang is supported by Stanford School of Engineering Fellowship.
+We thank Lihua Wang and Zhongqing Zheng for helping with the development of the data collection system.}

 {\Alph{section}}